Associate Professor, Georgia Tech

 Chair, ACM SIG Governing Board

-At Georgia Tech, I lead the Tandem Lab, where my students and I work with individuals, communities, and other stakeholders to inform the design and adoption of emerging technologies in diverse contexts.
-Much of our research is focused on health and wellbeing, centering topics such as the future of work, data, gender, stigma, and knowledge production (read our work).
-Prior and current Tandem Lab students are committed to changing the world—at inspirit to continue the work we started on virtual reality and learning, and at MakerGhat towards fostering community knowledge networks in under-resourced parts of Mumbai, India.
+At Georgia Tech, I lead the Tandem Lab, where my students and I work with individuals, communities, and other stakeholders to inform the design and adoption of emerging technologies in varied resource-constrained contexts.
+Read our work.
+Prior and current Tandem Lab students are committed to changing the world—at inspirit to continue the work we started on virtual reality and learning, and at MakerGhat towards fostering community knowledge networks in resource-constrained parts of Mumbai, India.

-I am passionate about community-building, and this is what much of my role as President of ACM SIGCHI entails—strengthening our ties as a global HCI community and expanding participation globally.
-I serve as Chair of the ACM SIG Governing Board, where I am keen to facilitate mutual learning and knowledge-sharing across SIGs, particularly as we prepare to embrace 100% open access across ACM.
+I am passionate about community-building, and this is what much my roles at ACM entail—strengthening our ties as a computing community and expanding participation globally.
 As former Chair of the ACM Future of Computing Academy (ACM FCA), I led a group of committed computer scientists from across the world, aiming to maximize the impact of computing.
-As part of my FCA activity, I also organized the X4D Talks, a monthly speaker series aimed at bringing speakers to present diverse perspectives on a topic of common interest across research/practice communities and disciplines that examine computing and development (or “4D”), e.g., the Future of Work (in February 2021) and Sustainability and Development (in March 2021).
+I organized the X4D Talks, a monthly speaker series aimed at bringing speakers to present a range of perspectives on a topic of common interest across research/practice communities and disciplines that examine computing and development (or “4D”), e.g., the Future of Work (in February 2021) and Sustainability and Development (in March 2021).
 I have also been an active organizer and proponent of the HCI Across Borders event series since co-founding it in 2015, which has aimed to promote across-borders collaboration in HCI through the years.

 You can find me on Medium.